 Wilson-Rezendes Saw Mill

-Our shop is a relplica of the Freeman "Barney" Sellars blacksmith/wheel-wright shop which was located on Elm Street near four corners in the center of Assonet Village.
+Our shop is a replica of the Freeman "Barney" Sellars blacksmith/wheel-wright shop which was located on Elm Street in the center of Assonet Village.
 The forge and ox sling came from the Demoranville Blacksmith Shop in East Freetown and is used to host our annual Hammer-in event.

 Sellars-Demoranville Blacksmith Shop

 This East Freetown Garage is a replica of the original garage and fire station located in the village of East Freetown.
 The garage was a gathering point for community members, and we hope to continue this tradition with our replica.

 Our thanks to The Leonard H. & Eleanor B. Chace Charitable Fund.